 Notification

-In all cases of absence, teachers shall notify the District AESOP Substitute Placement and Absence Management Service and their immediate supervisor before the opening of school or the night before, if possible.
+In all cases of absence, teachers shall notify the District Red Rover Substitute Placement and Absence Management Service and their immediate supervisor before the opening of school or the night before, if possible.
 The substitute system shall call substitute teachers, and in some cases the immediate supervisor will contact a substitute from the official substitute list approved by the Superintendent.

 Employees on leave covered by the related policies listed below shall notify the Superintendent in writing by March 15 of the year the leave terminates of the date of their intent to return to the school system.
 Employees who fail to notify the Superintendent of their return by March 15 cannot be guaranteed employment for the following school year.
 If an employee on leave has not contacted the Superintendent by March 15, the Superintendent is authorized to fill the position for the following school year.
 Where an employee in the final year of leave fails to contact the Superintendent by March 15, to either request an extension of leave or to provide a date of return, the Superintendent may determine whether personnel action is required.